MaabSaleeem/OfficeDocs-O365ITPro/Office365-Kaizala/reports.md

 - **Location Report**

 > [!NOTE]
-> Kaizala Group admins will see reports for their organization groups.
+> Kaizala Group admins will only see reports for their organization groups.
 Kaizala organization admins will be able to see reports for all organization groups.
 Reports are available only for group admins.
-Members can't see reports for the group.
+Members can't see reports for a group.

 ## Usage telemetry

 To view the report on usage telemetry, navigate to **Reports** from the navigation bar.
 From there, go to the tile **Usage Telemetry**.
 This report displays the following information for organization groups:

-- Analysis of number of messages sent in your ecosystem as well as the number of unique users who used each message type.
+- Analysis of the number of messages sent in your ecosystem as well as the number of unique users who used each message type.

 - ﻿Growth trends of message types sent in your group﻿.

 ## Survey report

-To view survey reports, from the home page go to **Reports** from the navigation bar.
+To view survey reports, while on the home page, go to **Reports** from the navigation bar.
 Select **Survey Report** tile from the list of available reports.
 This report displays the following information for organization groups:

 - Total number of surveys sent